Set up SQL Server TDE Extensible Key Management by using Azure Key Vault

 If the credential has a client secret that is about to expire, a new secret can be assigned to the credential.

-Update the secret originally created in Step 1: Set up an Azure AD service principal.
+Update the secret originally created in Step 1: Set up a Microsoft Entra service principal.

 Alter the credential using the same identity and new secret using the following code.
 Replace